AndreiChertkov/tetradat/README.md

 - `python manager.py --task attack --kind bs1 --data imagenet --model alexnet`

-> To run the code on the cluster, we used the `zhores_run.sh` bash script (in this case, the console output will be saved in a file `zhores_out.txt`).
+> To run the code on the GPU-cluster, we used the `zhores_run.sh` bash script (in this case, the console output will be saved in a file `zhores_out.txt`).

 ## Authors